ibm-cloud-docs/satellite/disconnected-use.md

 :   After your token expires, you lose the ability to work with the Location.
 When you run a command, you get error messages such as `error: You must be logged in to the server (Unauthorized)`.
 To recover, you must reconnect to the Location and log in again to retrieve a new token.
 Do not reload nodes before the Location is reconnected.
 If you reload nodes while the Location is disconnected, the location won't recover.

 Do I need to re-create the Location?
 :   No, you don't need to re-create the Location.
-You can reconnect the existing Location and reauthenticate to continue working with your Location.
+You can reconnect the existing Location and re-authenticate to continue working with your Location.

-How do I reauthenticate?
+How do I re-authenticate?
 :   Reconnect your Location first and then log in again with your credentials.

 Do I have to recover etcd backup?
 :   If you are using RHCOS hosts, you don't need to recover etcd backup.
-The Location recovers automatically after you reconnect it and reauthenticate.
+The Location recovers automatically after you reconnect it and re-authenticate.
 However, locations that use RHEL might need to recover etcd.

 What happens if a location stays disconnected for more than 7 days?
 :   After you restore your connection, you might need to replace all hosts across the location with new infrastructure.